Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 "The ingredient lists of many commercially available products read like the contents of a slaughterhouse: - blood meal, meat and bone meal, feather meal, fish meal, hoof and horn meal and various animal manures.
 The increasing concerns associated with some of these materials e.g. BSE, Foot and Mouth, Salmonella and E.coli infections has lead Thomas & Fontaine Ltd to develop the Natural Gardening range of organic fertilisers based upon plant materials."

-Organic lawn care products
+Organic lawn care products:

 Seaweed extract - a natural organic lawn care product

-Seaweed extract is a valuable tonic which can benefit your lawn.
-Seaweed is very rich in micro-nutrients and trace elements.
-The alginic acid found in seaweed also helps conserve moisture in the soil - a useful fact, given that some many of us are struggling with watering bans and drier summers.
-It also helps with crumb structure in the soil.
 Seaweed extracts can temporarily deplete the nitrogen in the soil - this is because the seaweed takes up available nitrogen in the process of breakdown.
 However, in the long term there is a net gain in nitrogen.
 The moral of this tale is: don't add seaweed extract the week before your lawn plays host to a wedding party and expect it to be looking its best!
 Seaweed can take as much as 15 weeks to create noticeable benefits for your lawn.

 You can counteract this temporary effect by adding a more instant nitrogenous lawn feed at the same time.

 6X Lawn Feed is a good organic lawn care product which is based on animal manure and is specially formulated for lawns.
+I've used 6X fertiliser products myself and found them good.

-Organic lawn care products: Dry fertilisers
+Organic lawn care products:

-Dry fertilisers such as "Fish, Blood and Bone" can be used on your lawn.
+Dry fertilisers such as Fish, Blood and Bone can be used on your lawn.
 With dry fertilisers, even the organic ones there is an increased risk of leaf scorch.
 You can't just move grass leaves out of the way!
 The best advice is to use dried products very sparingly and preferably water them in immediately.

 Use all fertilisers when the ground is already moist - you will have a better take up and less risk of scorching.

-Other dry organic fertilisers include bone meal, dried blood and hoof and horn.
 There are also vegetarian alternatives available.
 In view of the animal care disasters of recent years you may feel more confident about safety (and ethics) using these products, even if you are not vegetarian.
 Of course the animal products are sterilised effectively.

-Pelleted chicken manure is probably too strong for most lawn use.
 If you consider it, crush the pellets in some water and apply plenty of extra water to make sure that the manure is well distributed.
 Chicken manure from factory farms is pelleted - so this is perhaps not the most ethical source of fertility for your garden.
+It is possible to find organic chicken manure pellets, from organically raised flocks.

 Most of these animal-based organic lawn care products and fertilisers can be found in any large garden centre or on line from specialist garden outlets.